 Skip to main content

 This workflow uses Projects to coordinate team-based product development.
-Multiple team members contribute research, builds, and feedback in a shared workspace - from initial Solve research through Build iterations to Ship deployment.
+Multiple team members contribute research, builds, and feedback in a shared workspace - from initial Solve research through Build iterations to deployment.

 When to use this workflow